Payday Loans in Ohio: Subprime Report

 Payday Loans in Ohio

 A payday loan is a type of short-term, high-risk loan that’s typically taken out by people with bad credit or no credit.
-While most lenders won’t lend to borrowers whose credit is less than stellar, payday lenders don’t check credit.
+While most lenders won’t lend to borrowers whose credit is less than stellar, payday lenders typically don’t check credit.
 Instead, they ask borrowers to use their next payday as collateral, and have them fill out a post-dated check in the amount of the loan, plus interest.
 If the borrower fails to pay back their loan before the date on the check (which is typically their next payday), the payday lender will cash the check.

 About 1 in 10 Ohio residents (or 1 million people) have taken out a payday loan in the past year.
 According to Pew Charitable Trusts, the typical payday borrower in Ohio earns about $30,000 per year and uses payday loans to cover recurring expenses, such as rent, mortgage payments, groceries, and utilities.
 Pew data also shows that Ohio residents are borrowing an average of $300 per loan, which costs them an average of $68 per 2-week pay period, or $680 over only 5 months (which is more than double the original loan amount).